 Growing sweet pea shrub can be a delightful experience for any gardener.
-The sweet pea shrub, also known as Lathyrus odoratus, is a beautiful plant that produces fragrant and colorful flowers.
-Sweet pea shrubs are easy to grow and care for, making them a popular choice for novice and experienced gardeners alike.
+The sweet pea shrub, also known as Lathyrus odoratus, is a beautiful plant with fragrant and colorful flowers.
+Sweet pea shrubs are easy to grow and care for, making them popular among novice and experienced gardeners alike.
 When it comes to sweet pea shrub care, there are a few important things to keep in mind.

 Botanical Profile – Sweet Pea Shrub Care